mongodb/mongoid/spec/README.md

 ## Caveats
 ### "Too many open files" error
 On MacOS, you may encounter a "Too many open files" error when running the tests.
-If this happens, run the command `ulimit -n 10000` and then re-run the tests.
+If this happens, run the command `ulimit -n 10000` to increase the number of files that can be opened and then re-run the tests.